tcal-x/misc/tutorial_2/README.md

 The `openocd` command transfers the laptop file `top.bit` into the FPGA's configuration storage using the USB cable.
 This overwrites the previous contents of the FPGA's configuration storage, and the FPGA will take on different behavior.
-_This does not affect the demo bistream stored in the flash memory._
+_This does not affect the demo bitstream stored in the flash memory._

 Pressing the `PROG` button forces the FPGA to reload its configuration from the flash memory, so it will get the demo bitstream again.